Can You Take out a Home Equity Loan if You Have Bad Credit?

 Even if you have a bad credit score, you stand a much better chance of getting approved for a home equity loan—but you'll put your home at risk.

 When you have a bad credit score, your borrowing options are pretty limited.
-If you have an unexpected expense pop up—and you don’t have an emergency fund to cover it—you’re not going to be able to take out a personal loan from a bank or take out a credit card to cover the cost.
+If you have an unexpected expense pop up—and you don’t have an emergency fund to cover it—you may not be able to take out a personal loan from a bank or take out a credit card to cover the cost.

 But if you own your home, you might have another option available to you.
 That’s right, you could possibly qualify for a home equity loan or line of credit–even if your credit is poor.
-And while your lousy credit score will still raise the total cost of these home equity products, the overall price tag will be way less than you would pay for a payday loan.
+And while your lousy credit score will still raise the total cost of these home equity products, the overall price tag may be lower than the alternatives.
 Here’s what you need to know.